junxit/us-congress-bills-111/bill.md

   - **(1)** *In general* The Commissioner shall, in consultation with other Federal agencies, as appropriate, seek to establish a support team in Haiti for the purpose of helping to meet the short-term and long-term technical, capacity-building, and training needs of the authorities of the Government of Haiti responsible for customs services, as described in this section.
   - **(2)** *Termination* The support team authorized by paragraph (1) shall terminate on September 30, 2020.
 - **(c)** *Authorization of appropriations*
-  - **(1)** *In general* There are authorized to be appropriated to the U.S. Customs and Border Protection Agency, to remain available until expended—
+  - **(1)** *In general* There are authorized to be appropriated to the United States Customs and Border Protection Agency, to remain available until expended—
     - **(A)** $100,000 to help meet the immediate infrastructure needs of the authorities of the Government of Haiti responsible for customs services for the purpose of facilitating trade between the United States and Haiti under the Caribbean Basin Economic Recovery Act, as amended by this Act; and
     - **(B)** $750,000 for each of the fiscal years 2011 through 2020 for the purpose of maintaining the support team authorized by subsection (b).
   - **(2)** *Supplement and not supplant* The amounts authorized to be appropriated by paragraph (1) shall supplement and not supplant any other funds authorized to be appropriated to the Department of Homeland Security.